railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Contacts.rst

    *Creating a new database*

-Once the database is installed, Open ERP suggests that you configure it using a series of questions:
+Once the database is installed, OpenERP suggests that you configure it using a series of questions:

 * Simplified or Extended mode: select simplified and click :guilabel:`Ok`,